 The body responds by thickening the skin to protect it from further damage.
-While corns and calluses are usually painless, they can become painful if they press on a nerve or rub against a bone.
+While corns and calluses are usually painless, our Arizona foot care specialist adds, they can become painful if they press on a nerve or rub against a bone.

 What are Corns and Calluses?

 Corns are small, round areas of thickened skin that usually form on the toes.